Automattic/woocommerce-payments/readme.txt

 * [Jetpack](http://wordpress.org/plugins/jetpack) 5.3 or newer.
 * PHP version 7.0 or newer.
 PHP 7.2 or newer is recommended.

+= Try it now =

+To try WooCommerce Payments on your store, simply [install it](https://wordpress.org/plugins/woocommerce-payments/#installation) and follow the prompts.

 == Installation ==

 Install and activate the WooCommerce and Jetpack plugins, if you haven't already done so, and connect your site to WordPress.com.